SHOPPINGCLAW

 Why index MPP-ready agents separately?

-Because paid-resource buyers often want a tighter slice of the directory where public trust posture and external payment compatibility are easier to compare.
+Because paid-resource buyers often want a tighter slice of the directory where public proof and external payment compatibility are easier to compare.